Wanli Emperor: Rise of the Jurchens

-Death and aftermath
+Death

 In the final months of his life, the Wanli Emperor's health deteriorated significantly.
 In 1620, he experienced severe dizziness and was confined to his bed.
-Finally, he died on 18 August 1620.
+He died on 18 August 1620.
 The day after his death, an edict was issued ordering the transfer of one million liang of silver from the Emperor's treasury to the frontier troops.
 Two days later, an additional million was sent from the treasury to strengthen the defenses of Liaodong.
 The edict also called for the abolition of mining and trade dues, and the dismissal of the eunuchs responsible for collecting them.
 On 28 August, the Wanli Emperor's eldest son, Zhu Changluo, ascended the throne as the Taichang Emperor.